ksrivastava1/pharmacy_data_analysis/README.md

 * 'patient_pay': the amount of copayment for which the patient is responsible

 ## Technical Overview
+Explortatory data analysis and Pre-processing
+Feature Engineering
+Regressor testing
+Evaluation (RMSE and RMLSE)

 ## Requirements
+The Jupyter Notebook is written in Python (3.x. version required).

 The main packages include the following: numpy, pandas, matplotlib, seaborn, scikit-learn, GridSearchCV, DecisionTreeRegressor, RandomForestRegressor, AdaBoostRegressor, GradientBoostingRegressor, PolynomialFeatures, and LinearRegression

 ## Results